 One of the most important things to remember is that every picky eater is different.
 Some kids love fun plates and other tools, but other children don’t seem to care at all.
 The best way to help your child overcome picky eating is to be patient and persistent.

-For the days or weeks where seemingly no progress is being made, we recommend having familiar foods on hand—like Nurture Life’s ready-to-enjoy baby, toddler and kids meals.
-We have options designed for picky eaters specifically, and they’re very convenient to keep in the fridge or freezer for days when your kid is especially food-averse.
+If you’re stuck while trying to plan kid-friendly meals for picky eaters, sometimes the best option is what’s comfortable.
+For the days or weeks where seemingly no progress is being made, we recommend having familiar foods on hand—like Nurture Life’s ready-to-enjoy baby and kids meals.

 One note, though: we don’t recommend offering our meals after your child has refused something else.
 To set boundaries, it’s important to establish that you won’t serve something else just because your kid says no.